Present Perfect Tense | Simple or Continuous? | FOR & SINCE

 In this lesson, we’ll fix some common grammar mistakes made by English students when using the present perfect tense!
 You’ll learn when to use the present perfect simple and when to use the present perfect continuous.

-Later in the lesson, I’ll also show you how to use ‘for’ and ‘since’ with the present perfect tenses.
+I’ll also show you how to use ‘for’ and ‘since’ with the present perfect tenses.
 Both of these words explain how long something has been happening.
 So, when you want to give more information about the amount of time that an action has been happening for – the duration of the action – you can use FOR or SINCE.

 A couple of weeks ago, I created a lesson about the present perfect tense.
 What it looks like, how to use it and all of that good stuff!